xiangp126/CrossLv/doc/git.md

 git checkout <file_name>
 ```

-- new branch from history commit
+- create new branch from history commit and switch to it meanwhile

 ```bash
 git checkout -b <branch_name> <sha1>